 You can easily spend a couple of hours in MAGNT, and best of all, the museum has free entry unless it is currently hosting a special exhibit while you are in the city.

 It’s a fantastic place to learn a lot more about Darwin and also makes a great escape from either the heat during the dry season or the rain during the wet season for a couple of hours.

 No trip to Darwin would be complete without a crocodile experience.

-To be fair there are a number of croc experiences in and around Darwin to choose from, but Crocosaurus Cove has the advantage and convenience of being located right in the center of the city.
-Right in the heart of Mitchell Street’s tourist/backpacker/pub area.
+To be fair, there are a number of Croc experiences in and around Darwin to choose from, but Crocosaurus Cove has the advantage and convenience of being located right in the centre of the city, right in the heart of Mitchell Street’s tourist/backpacker/pub area.

 Crocosaurus Cove’s claim to fame is the “Cage of Death” experience that will get you right up close and in the water with these 5-meter+ salties (that’s the local slang for saltwater crocodiles) while they jump for a feed.

 Trust me, the bone-crunching crack when they slam the jaws shut will send a shiver down your spine, whether you are in the water with them or not.

 Fun Fact: Did you know that the saltwater crocodile is the largest living reptile?
 It’s also the most aggressive of all crocodile species.